samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 - For storage our boxes use about 10 times less energy, for other workloads typically about 2 to 3 times less energy

-### Our Zero-Nodes are at the edge and safe a lot of network traffic.
+### Our Zero-Nodes are at the edge and save a lot of network traffic.

 Our Zero OS is ideally suited for Edge networking - where automation, self-healing and hyper-distribution are must-haves.
 - The Zero-Nodes are deployed as close as possible to the consumers of Internet IT capacity (IoT, residential, business, government, education, …).